Atuwatse I

 Olu Atuwatse I (Olu Dom Domingos) was the 7th Olu of Warri who ruled over the Warri Kingdom.
 He was the son to Olu Atorongboye (Olu Sebastian) and succeeded his father Olu Atorongboye (Olu Sebastian) as the 7th Olu of Warri.
 He was initially home-schooled by his father and the Bishop in Ode-Itsekiri, which resulted in his ability to read and write in Portuguese.
 He was educated in Portugal from 1600 to 1611.
 He returned to Warri Kingdom as a graduate, making him the first graduate in Sub Saharan Africa Olu Dom Domingos was the second Christian Olu to rule Warri Kingdom.
-He married a Portuguese lady before returning to Nigeria with her in 1611.
+He married a Portuguese noblewoman, Maria Pereira, before returning to Nigeria with her in 1611.

+Reign and Life

+Prince Oyeomasan (later baptized as Dom Domingos) was the son of Olu Atorongboye (Sebastian I), the 6th Olu of Warri.
+He received his early education at home in Ode-Itsekiri, learning to read and write Portuguese under the tutelage of his father and a resident bishop.

+Around 1600, Olu Sebastian I sent him to Portugal, where he studied theology at the Collégio de São Jerónimo in Coimbra and later matriculated in its university system.
+He is widely recognized as the first university graduate from Sub-Saharan Africa.

+While in Portugal, Dom Domingos married a Portuguese noblewoman, Maria Pereira, in June 1610, and returned to the Warri Kingdom with her in 1611.
+His return introduced European education and Catholic influence into Itsekiri royal circles.

+Upon his father's death around 1623, he ascended the throne as Olu Atuwatse I, becoming the 7th Olu of Warri.
+His reign, lasting until approximately 1643, saw the consolidation of Catholicism within the court and the introduction of European regalia, including a silver crown commissioned from Portugal.

+Olu Atuwatse I was the first Christian Olu to marry a Portuguese woman, setting a precedent followed by his son, Olu Antonio Domingo.
+His reign strengthened diplomatic and religious ties between Warri and Portugal, embedding European cultural elements into the kingdom's governance and symbolism.

+He died around 1643 and was buried at Ijala Royal Cemetery in Ijala community.
+He was succeeded by his son, Olu Oyenakpagha (Antonio Domingo).